-If you haven’t seen the Fall issue of Delish yet…what are you waiting for?!
+If you haven’t seen an issue of Delish yet…what are you waiting for?!
 It’s fall, it’s free to reader, and it’s a pretty fantastic read.

 I have a few pieces running this season, but since I’ve been posting about preserving lately, I thought I’d post a taste here.
 For the full article with recipes and handy links, check out Delish.
 Oh, and if you make your own creative canning labels, check out my Jam Label Inspiration Contest.

 Gardeners know what a tomato is.
 And it’s not the geneticallymodifiedmushyblandwateryshippedfromfarfaraway tomato that can be found in grocery stores.
 It can be perfectly round, or bulbous and odd looking.
 Red, orange, yellow, green, pink, purple black, or all of the above.
 Grape-shaped, cherry-shaped, strawberry-shaped, lemon-shaped, egg-shaped, or whattheheckisthatshape-shaped.
 A garden tomato can be meaty and sweet, with such a big punch of flavor that you can easily chop a bit up and add it to eggs or sautéed veggies to brighten up the flavor.
 Or it can be a cheery cherry tomato treat still warm from the sun that bursts in your mouth as you garden.
 Some are lemony, tart, sugary, earthy, salty, buttery, but never, never the blah of the non-garden variety grocery store tomato.